[1] 1 2 3 4 5 6 7 8 9 10

 Finally!

-variants have simple row numbers as rownamesLet’s load pigs
+tibble variants have simple row numbers as rownamesLet’s load pigs again

 Individual entries can also be extracted using the square brackets